CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Results

 \section{Results}

 The developed platform successfully achieves a series of functional objectives that address the operational challenges identified during earlier development phases.

-\textbf{Reproducible infrastructure provisioning:} The combination of \textit{Terraform} and \textit{Ansible} enables a complete \textit{backend} environment to be created from scratch in a repeatable manner.
-Starting from a freshly configured \textit{Proxmox} host, the entire infrastructure — including the \textit{frontend NAT}, the \textit{backend} LXC nodes, the \textit{Docker Swarm} cluster initialization, and the \textit{HAProxy} deployment — can be brought up by executing a small number of defined scripts.
+\textbf{Reproducible infrastructure provisioning:} The combination of \textit{Terraform} and \textit{Ansible} allows a complete backend environment to be created from scratch in a repeatable manner.
+Starting from a freshly configured \textit{Proxmox} host, the entire infrastructure --- including the NAT frontend, the backend LXC nodes, Docker Swarm cluster initialisation, and HAProxy deployment --- can be brought up by executing a small number of defined scripts.

-\textbf{Automated challenge deployment:} The CI/CD pipeline based on \textit{Git} hooks and the \texttt{pipeline.sh} script allows challenge authors to publish updates to the repository and have these automatically reflected in the active deployment without manual administrative intervention.
+\textbf{Automated challenge deployment:} The Git hook-based CI/CD pipeline and the \texttt{pipeline.sh} script allow challenge authors to publish updates to the repository and have these automatically reflected in the active deployment without manual administrative intervention.
 The artifact-based approach decouples the build process from the deployment process, reducing the risk of partial or failed deployments.

 \textbf{User session persistence:} The \textit{HAProxy} stick-table mechanism ensures that a participant connecting to a challenge is consistently directed to the same container replica throughout their session.
 This is essential for challenge types that maintain server-side state.
 Session affinity is maintained transparently without any modification to the challenge code.